nikostr/nikostr.github.io/_posts/2025-08-10-ESEB-poster.markdown

 ![The linked script](/assets/eseb2025/minimal-expression-analysis.R) was used to identify the proportion of proteins for each species that are assigned to an orthogroup containing an _A. sinensis_ protein with transcript evidence.

-> [!Note]
-> This is obviously a hacky solution.
+{% include note.html content="This is obviously a hacky solution.
 A low percentage of proteins in orthogroups with _A. sinensis_ protein with transcript evidence does not necessarily mean that an annotation is unreliable.
-Potential explanations for this could in fact be that the _A. sinensis_ annotation is missing stuff.
+Potential explanations for this could in fact be that the _A. sinensis_ annotation is missing stuff." %}

 ## Results